lucatume/wp-routing/README.md

             dirname(__FILE__).DIRECTORY_SEPARATOR.'sample-page.php'
             );

-## WP_Routing_Route path arguments
+## WPRouting_Route path arguments
 To allow for a more flexible route arguments handling the [<code>Illuminate\Http</code> package](https://github.com/illuminate/http) is pulled in along with other library requirements; this allows using the classes there defined.
 Some of those classes are wrapped to allow some degree of static access to them.
-Among those wrapped classes is <code>Illuminate\Http\WP_Routing_Request</code>; no argument will be passed to callback functions when using the <code>tad\wrapper\WP_Router\WP_Routing_Route</code> class and route arguments will have to be fetched insided the callback function like
+Among those wrapped classes is <code>Illuminate\Http\WP_Routing_Request</code>; no argument will be passed to callback functions when using the <code>tad\wrapper\WP_Router\WPRouting_Route</code> class and route arguments will have to be fetched insided the callback function like

-    WP_Routing_Route::get('hello/{name}', function ()
+    WPRouting_Route::get('hello/{name}', function ()
     {
         $name = WP_Routing_Request::init()->segment(2);
         echo "Hello $name";